TabithaLarkin/TabithaLarkin.github.io/_drafts/the-5-ws-and-1-h-of-code-reviewing.md

 - Who would be good to ask about this change?

 In this wonderful world of agile we're living in, we don't often have set people required to review certain code.
 This, generally speaking is a good thing to aspire to do.
 We should be spreading application and technical knowledge within our teams to a point where everyone has the knowledge and confidence to review changes.
-However, sometimes there is a team member with more specific knowledge about an implementation or business logic used in features.
-Getting their input for a change when you're uncertain will definitely pay off in the long run.
+However, sometimes there is a team member with more specific knowledge about an implementation or business logic used in certain features.
+Getting their input for a change could pay off in the long run.

+This doesn't mean throwing this review over to another person and forgetting about it.
+Instead, try asking for feedback about a certain topic for aspect of the code.
+Not overwhelming certain team members with all of the code review load is very important too!

 ### When

 We've reached the bottom of the list, and admittedly, to fit with my format, this one might be a bit of a stretch.
+Most likely the answer to this question will always be "yes", but still it takes very little time to think about this, and could save a lot of time in the future.

 - When should we make this change?